Talk to Me (2022 film): Plot

-Mia, now haunted by visions of her mother, is blamed for Riley's injuries and shunned by Jade and her mother, Sue.
+Mia, now haunted by visions of her mother free of the hand, is blamed for Riley's injuries and shunned by Jade and her mother, Sue.
 Having secretly taken the embalmed hand, Mia offers to let Daniel stay at her father's house for the night.
 While platonically sharing a bed with Daniel, she witnesses a spirit appear and suck on Daniel's feet.
 When he wakes up, he instead sees Mia sucking his feet in a trance and leaves.
-Mia uses the hand to contact her mother, who insists that her death was accidental and that she needs to help Riley, who is possessed again whenever he regains consciousness.
-Mia leaves the connection open and begins seeing her mother without the hand, losing her grasp on reality.
+Mia uses the hand to contact her mother, who insists that her death was accidental and that she needs to help Riley, who remains possessed and attempts suicide whenever he regains consciousness.

-The friends track down Cole, who explains that a living body naturally expels invading spirits.
-Mia, fearing that Riley may not have time, attempts to contact him in the hospital by using the hand but is instead shown a vision of Riley being tortured in the afterlife.
+The friends track down Cole, who explains that a living body will naturally expel invading spirits over time.
+Mia, fearing that Riley may not have time, attempts to contact him in the hospital by using the hand but is instead shown a vision of Riley being tortured by spirits in a hellish purgatory.
 At home, Max reveals that Rhea had killed herself, reading her suicide letter out loud to Mia and apologizing for hiding the truth.
 Rhea's spirit tells Mia that Max is lying, and Mia hallucinates that she is being violently attacked by Max, causing her to stab the real Max inadvertently.
 Rhea tells Mia that Riley needs to die to be set free from his possession.
-Mia kidnaps Riley from the hospital, and Jade sees Mia pushing Riley in a wheelchair toward the highway.
-Rhea attempts to convince Mia to push Riley into oncoming traffic, but Mia hesitates; from the perspective of an approaching car, Jade intervenes and pushes Mia, who is struck and killed.
-The "push" theory: Some viewers believe there's a glimpse of Jade pushing Mia, but the more widely accepted and thematically consistent interpretation is that Mia sacrifices herself.
-This interpretation also aligns with the parallel to the injured kangaroo that Mia chose not to mercy kill earlier in the film.
+Mia kidnaps Riley from the hospital, and Jade sees Mia pushing Riley in a wheelchair toward the busy highway.
+Rhea tells Mia to push Riley into the road, but when Rhea says "We'll have him forever", Mia suddenly releases the wheelchair as Jade runs at her; from the perspective of an approaching car, Mia falls on the road and is struck head-on.

-Mia finds herself in the hospital, where she sees a fully recovered Riley talking to Jade and Sue while Max leaves in an elevator.
+Mia stands up in the road to find everyone not noticing her, then suddenly finds herself in the hospital hallway, where she sees a fully recovered Riley talking to Jade and Sue while Max leaves in an elevator.
 Nobody looks at her or talks to her.
-She has no reflection in the mirror, and her body is disfigured.
+She has no reflection in the mirror, and her body remains disfigured from the accident.
 After becoming engulfed in darkness, she sees a hand extended over a candle in the distance.
 She grabs it and is suddenly summoned to a house party in Greece, where a partygoer holding her hand is urged to speak and tells Mia, "I let you in."
+Mia possesses the partygoer as the movie ends.